 A source of income for the UK

-- Since 1970 the industry has paid more than £300 billion in production tax, the equivalent of more than three years of NHS bills for England in today’s money (the NHS budget in England was set at £100 billion for 2015).
+- Since 1970 the industry has paid almost £330 billion in production tax, the equivalent of around three years of NHS bills for England in today’s money.

 - The tax rate on oil and gas production of 40 per cent is double that paid by other UK industries.